-In recent years this trend has levelled off to yield more stable concentrations.
+In recent years this trend has levelled off to yield lower, more stable concentrations.
 Indeed the largest influences from year to year in recent years have tended to come from either meteorological variability or from changes in the composition of the Network.
-In 2014, the incorporation of the former Rural Network sites into the Network appears to have resulted in a change in the balance between urban and rural stations included in the network.
+In 2014, the incorporation of the former Rural Network sites into the Network resulted in a change in the balance between urban and rural stations included in the network.
 This has produced reductions in the mean and median values for many metals, in particular Fe, Cr, Cu and Mn.
-In contrast, the values for Hg(v) have significantly increased due to the reduction in sites monitoring Hg(v), from 13 sites down to 2 sites, and so these are no longer comparable datasets.
+In contrast, the values for Hg(v) have significantly increased due to the reduction in sites monitoring Hg(v), from 13 sites down to 2 sites, and so these are no longer comparable datasets for the purposes of plotting long term trends.
 Consequently, the average and median Hg(v) values are equal and are dominated by Runcorn Weston Point.

-Nickel concentrations although reduced significantly as a long term trend, have shown a gradual upward trend since 2010, largely due to the concentration of monitoring sites in the Swansea and Tawe valleys.
+Nickel concentrations although significantly reduced in the long term trend, have shown a gradual upward trend since 2010, largely due to the concentration of monitoring sites in the Swansea and Tawe valleys.

 Figure 11.
-The mean and median of station annual average concentrations of Pb measured on the UK Heavy Metals Monitoring Network over the last 35 years.
+The mean and median of station annual average concentrations of Pb measured on the UK Heavy Metals Monitoring Network over the last 36 years.
 The EC limit value for lead is 500 ng m-3 and the UK Air Quality Objective for lead is 250 ng m-3.
 Note the logarithmic scale on the y-axis.

 Figure 12.
-The mean and median of station annual average concentrations of Ni, As, Cd and total gaseous mercury [Hg(v)] measured on the UK Heavy Metals Monitoring Network over the last 35 years.
+The mean and median of station annual average concentrations of Ni, As and Cd measured on the UK Heavy Metals Monitoring Network over the last 36 years.
 The EC target values for Ni, As and Cd are 20 ng m-3, 6 ng m-3 and 5 ng m-3 respectively.
-The decrease in Hg(v) stations from 13 to 2 in 2014 means that the Hg(v) trends prior to 2013 are no longer comparable with those from 2014 onwards.

 Figure 13.
-The mean and median of station annual average concentrations of Fe and Zn measured on the UK Heavy Metals Monitoring Network over the last 35 years.
+The mean and median of station annual average concentrations of Fe and Zn measured on the UK Heavy Metals Monitoring Network over the last 36 years.

 Figure 14.
-The mean and median of station annual average concentrations of Cr, Cu, Mn and V measured on the UK Heavy Metals Monitoring Network over the last 35 years.
+The mean and median of station annual average concentrations of Cr, Cu, Mn and V measured on the UK Heavy Metals Monitoring Network over the last 36 years.